What is Spanking?

 They all involve the use of an object instead of a hand.
 Adults more commonly spank boys than girls, both at home and in school.

-To begin with, as with all forms of correction, the concepts of punishment and discipline are absolute opposites.
+As with all forms of correction, punishment and discipline are absolute opposites.

-What we want children to understand is that the gentle sting of a spanking is connected to the greater and often long-term pain of harmful choices.
+We want children to understand that the gentle sting of a spanking is connected to the greater and often long-term pain of harmful choices.

 You can say that spanking is an appropriate form of discipline.